beyang/ef/README.md

 Make `cd` a little more <strong>ef</strong>-ficient.

-Works just like `cd`, but you can specify a directory name or path (not necessarily relative to your working directory), and `ef` will search your home directory tree for directories matching that path.
-It intelligently sorts matches and `cd`s you into the best match.
+Works just like `cd`, but you can specify a directory name or path (not necessarily relative to your working directory), and `ef` will search your home directory tree for directories that match. `ef` intelligently sorts matches and `cd`'s you into the best match.

 Usage
 ----